microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

 ------------------------------

 In order to test the business user flow in the :ref:`test environment`, you must use test Office 365 user accounts provided by Microsoft.
-These accounts are provided in the Cloud Storage Partner Program Yammer group.
+These accounts are provided in the |cspp| Yammer group.

 These test accounts are periodically rotated.
 If you have trouble signing in while testing the business user flow, check that the accounts you're using are the most recent ones provided.